 It began as usual, with a text or a shaky phone call from one of the kids to let their dad know that “something bad” had happened.
 “Something bad” usually involves a visit from the police and has included a variety of incidents such as a teen being pushed through a plate glass window, his brother needing to be carried to the car after having been put in a MMA-style leg lock, and reports of unsupervised children chasing each other around the backyard with knives.

-Last night’s event included neighbors calling the police because of screams they heard from their younger sister being slapped and kicked while lying on the ground.
+Last night’s event included neighbors calling the police because of screams they heard from the younger sister being slapped and kicked while lying on the ground.
 This was her debut as the victim of what I might call a “beat down.”
 She has been smacked in the face, pushed, scratched, and cussed at, as have her brothers.
 By their mother.

 The scenes are straight out of a responsible parent’s nightmares.
 No supervision for hours at-a-time, kids being locked out for the day without food, water, a phone, or shelter, and kids appearing at school with mysterious bruises, scratches, and even eyebrows that had been shaved off.
-These children have recollections of being kicked down stairs, having bowls thrown at their head, and being called every expletive in the book.
+These children have recollections of being kicked downstairs, having bowls thrown at their head, and being called every expletive in the book.

-Certainly no one would willingly place their child into this situation, knowing the history.
+Certainly, no one would willingly place their child into this situation, knowing the history.
 The problem is that court orders demand that they must, every other week.
 These children live the nightmarish reality of being forced to live 50% of their lives in a chaotic and abusive home, and there’s nothing their father can do about it!

 These children and their father have reported their situation on numerous occasions to school counselors, teachers, and nurses, school resource officers, city police officers, children’s services, their priest, and any adult who will listen.
 Most sympathize, take some notes, and tell the kids to remain strong; but, nothing ever changes.